Ram0202/Car-Rental-System/README.md

 Use signup to create a new user.
 Log in using those details.
 After logging in, you can book the available cars posted on the website and also leave feedback about the car rental service.

+---> Add media(file name) file in this to save the car images.